Pierre Gaspard Chaumette: Presidency of the Commune

 Chaumette made a leading contribution to establishing the Reign of Terror.
 In early September 1793 there was fear and unrest in Paris over prices, food shortages, war and fears of a royalist betrayal.
 On 4 September Hebert appealed to the sections to join the Commune in petitioning the National Convention with radical demands.
 The next day, led by Chaumette and the mayor of Paris, Pache, crowds of citizens filled the Convention.
-Chaumette stood up on a table to declare that 'we now have open war between the rich and the poor' and urged the immediate mobilisation of the revolutionary army to go into the countryside, seize food supplies from hoarders and exact punishments on them.
+Chaumette stood up on a table to declare that "we now have open war between the rich and the poor" and urged the immediate mobilisation of the revolutionary army to go into the countryside, seize food supplies from hoarders and exact punishments on them.
 Robespierre was presiding over the Convention's sessions that day, and Chaumette's demands, together with the shock of the recent betrayal of Toulon to the British, prompted the Convention to decree that 'Terror will be the order of the day'.

+Despite his social radicalism in other regards, Chaumette was a virulent opponent of women's participation in the Revolution.
+He believed women had to remain excluded from all involvement in public life, instead devoting themselves to the household.
+During a November 1793 meeting of the Commune, he harshly chastized a group of female attendees: "Since when is it permitted to renounce one's sex? (...)
+Is it for women to make motions?
+Is it for women to put themselves at the head of our armies?"
+He further cautioned the women by reminding them of the recently executed Madame Roland and Olympe de Gouges, describing such politically active women as "haughty", "denatured" and "shameless".